wojtek11530/song_lyric_classification/README.md

 - Recurrent models (LSTM, GRU) which as an input take a sequence of `max_num_words` first words of lyrics
 - Convolutional net (CNN()) model which as input takes a matrix of dimensions `max_num_words` by `embedding_dim`.
 In the case when lyrics have fewer words it is padded with zeros.

 There are variants of MLP, LSTM and CNN models which inputs are in the form of fragments representing subsequent fragments of text.
 As a prediction for one song an average of fragments prediction is calculated.
-These models are in files with `fragmentized_` preix.
+These models are in files with `fragmentized_` prefix.
 They use other `Dataset` class - `FragmentizedLyricsDataset` (in file `fragmentized_lyric_dataset.py`) which returns list of embeddings arrays corresponding to each lyrics fragment.

 In that dataset lyrics are divided into fragments using `fragmentize_text` function from `text_preprocessor` file.
 It divides text basing on inline tags in squared bractes, e.g. `[CHORUS]`.
 If there is no such tags it returns fragments with equal number of words.